Artwork: used with the kind permission of the artist, Amanda Wright (External link)

-The NJC acknowledges the Wurundjeri People of the Kulin nation, the traditional custodians of the land and whose Elders, past and present, we pay respect.
+The Neighbourhood Justice Centre acknowledges the Wurundjeri People of the Kulin nation, the traditional custodians of the land upon which we work, and we respect Elders, past and present.

-- Support for clients on community corrections orders.
+- Support when on a community corrections order

-We wrap our treatment and support services around our clients.
-That is, our treatment and support services ensure you get the right help from the right service, and as many or as few services are you need.
+We wrap our support services around our clients.
+That is, we make sure you're supported as little or as much as you need.

 If you are attending court, your duty lawyer will talk to you about the services we offer.